danielpaz6/Hotel-Scraper-And-Analysis/README.md

 ## Getting Started

-In order to fulfill this research needs, I had to learn Python independently, since it is a language that supports functional programming, friendly programming that is suitable for the purposes of research.
+In order to fulfill this research needs, I had to learn Python independently, since it is a language that supports functional programming, friendly, and is suitable for the purposes of research.

 The files on this repositoriy